codegallivant/script-caster/README.md

 <br>

 ### 5. Running the application
-**To run mental-out from the command line, execute the following code from the project root directory -**
+**To run script-caster from the command line, execute the following code from the project root directory -**
 ```
 python main.py
 ```